FunMetJoel/Programming-2IP90-Game/backlog.md

-# //TODO come up with a cool name
+# TODO come up with a cool name

 # Topics of chocice:
 1. [X] Pathfinding algorithm
-2. [ ] Procedural generation of the obstacles (Perlin noise)
+2. [X] Procedural generation of the obstacles (Perlin noise)

 ## Rendering the game
 1. [X] The application should render sprites to the screen